Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 {{< qed >}}

-The result is actually even stronger: Hex having no draws is **equivalent** to the 2D Brower fixed point theorem.
+The result is actually even stronger: Hex having no draws is **equivalent** to the 2D Brouwer fixed point theorem.
 The proof requires some use of real analysis, so we won't write it here.
 See the references for a proof.

 The interactive game above shows this winning flow, it being null at positions without any placed stones.
 Colors represent the direction (and length by their intensity) of the flow vectors, according to the color-coding shown in the disk below (right is blue-ish, up is red-ish, left is green-ish and down is cyan).
 Black indicates null-flow.